CircuitSetup/Remote/README.md

 - wait until the display shows "RST",
 - then release the Calibration button.

 This procedure temporarily (until a reboot) clears the WiFi password, allowing unprotected access to the Config Portal.
-(Note that this procedure also deletes static IP addres data; the device will return to using DHCP after a reboot.)
+(Note that this procedure also deletes static IP address data; the device will return to using DHCP after a reboot.)

 ##### &#9654; WiFi channel